Skip to Main Content

 What is the Writing Center?

-In general, a writing center is a beyond-the-classroom space where students can explore confusing or challenging educational issues through dialogic relationships, providing individualized, engaged responses to compositions (written, oral, and visual) for writers across the university in all disciplines and at all levels and stages of the composition process.
-This can be brainstorming ideas, discussing assignment requirements, or reviewing style and correctness.
+In general, a writing center is a beyond-the-classroom space where students can explore confusing or challenging educational issues through dialogic relationships, providing individualized, engaged responses to compositions (written and oral) for writers across the university in all disciplines and at all levels and stages of the composition process.
+This can be brainstorming ideas, discussing assignment requirements, or reviewing style and correctness, or similar.
 Just as the consulting relationship serves the student choosing to take part in it, consultants, too, learn to communicate better and improve their understanding of writing.

 Who uses the Writing Center?